 Be a Take Charge Patient

 What does it mean to be a “take charge” patient?
 It means that you oversee making important decisions about your health.
 Having a diagnosis of MG may be overwhelming, but by arming yourself with knowledge, you can “take charge” of your MG care.
+See our 2019 National Conference presentation on this topic here.

 Your Healthcare Team